chef/chef-web-docs/chef_master/source/api_push_jobs.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/api_push_jobs.rst>`__

-The Push Jobs API is used to create jobs and retrieve status using Chef push jobs, a tool that pushes jobs against a set of nodes in the organization.
+The Push Jobs API is used to create jobs and retrieve status using Chef Push Jobs, a tool that pushes jobs against a set of nodes in the organization.
-All requests are signed using the Chef server API and the validation key on the workstation from which the requests are made.
+All requests are signed using the Chef Infra Server API and the validation key on the workstation from which the requests are made.

 Endpoints
 =====================================================
 Each authentication request must include ``/organizations/organization_name/pushy/`` as part of the name for the endpoint.
 For example: ``/organizations/organization_name/pushy/jobs/ID`` or ``/organizations/organization_name/pushy/node_states``.

-.. note:: The easiest way to send commands to the Chef server from your workstation is to use the ``knife exec`` subcommand.
+.. note:: The easiest way to send commands to the Chef Infra Server from your workstation is to use the ``knife exec`` subcommand.
           Here is an example of making a basic ``knife exec`` command against a RESTful JSON API.

           .. code-block:: bash